hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 <img src="https://user-images.githubusercontent.com/5605614/189017911-edacb75a-07ee-4ec7-a586-a6bdf7644412.png" width="400" />

 In Sep 2020 I helped problem solve the ov767x camera with the Nano-33-Ble-Sense <a href="https://github.com/arduino-libraries/Arduino_OV767X/issues/5"> here</a> and also to get it working on EdgeImpulse <a href="https://forum.edgeimpulse.com/t/ov7670-cam-with-nano33ble-sense/917">here</a>.
-This was the first steps that I believe allowed the Arduino TinyML kit to be successful.
+This was the first steps that I believe helped the Arduino TinyML kit to work well.

 My first clear image from the OV7670 camera inputed into EdgeImpulse
 <img src="https://user-images.githubusercontent.com/5605614/189018161-b31d90a6-d5b8-43b6-a70d-80601f526e94.png" width="400" />